FilipeMCruz/deus.ai-code-challenge/README.md

 ## Requirements assumed

-- page urls and visitor id can't be an empty string
+- page urls and visitor id can't be represented as an empty string;
 - all non-empty visitor ids received are valid and exist within the deus.ai domain;
-- a page url can be seen as a unique identifier, e.g.: https://example.org/page?query=x != http://example.org/page
+- a page url can be seen as a unique identifier, e.g.: https://example.org/page?query=x != http://example.org/page;
+- page url and visitor ids are case sensitive, e.g.: visitor alex != AleX

 ### Readability/Maintainability